visit-dav/visit/src/doc/dev_manual/LiveCustomerResponse.rst

 ======================================

-In the VisIt_ project, members of the development team are frequently called upon to respond to a variety of inquiries.
+In the VisIt_ project, members of the development team are frequently called upon to respond to a variety of inquiries often originating directly from users.
 Some of these may relate to the *use* of VisIt_ such as

   * How do I do a surface plot?
   * How do I compute the mass in a given material?